Animesh-Varma/Mythryl/README.md

 **RAG-Powered Response Generation:**
 - Loads the FAISS index, conversation dataset, and the selected AI model.
 - Performs a semantic search to find similar conversation examples for your query.
-- Combines retrieved examples with conversation history to create context-rich prompts for th LLM.
+- Combines retrieved examples with conversation history to create context-rich prompts for the LLM.
 - Uses the chosen LLM (Gemini or Ollama) to generate responses that match the communication style for the given persona.

 ## Setup and Usage